Who we are

 We regularly guide complete beginners, intermediate mountaineers and very experienced skiers and climbers.
 Each activity page clearly states the required level, typical day length and technical grade.

-If you are unsure where you fit, send us a short message with what you already do (grades, typical tours, fitness level) and what you would like to achieve.
-We’ll suggest realistic options and, if needed, a progression plan over several trips.
+Not sure where you fit?
+Drop us a line with what you typically do — grades, recent trips, fitness — and what you'd like to try.
+We'll suggest realistic options and, if needed, a progression plan over several trips.